 Too often, people believe the problems around them are too complex or too big to solve, or maybe they just don’t know where to start.
 But even small acts of kindness can have a huge impact, creating change and helping build momentum toward reaching larger goals.
 This idea is at the heart of Crown Point Neighbors Helping Neighbors – contributing to positive change in our local community through acts of generosity and thoughtfulness, both large and small.

-As we navigate 2021 and Crown Point Neighbors Helping Neighbors continues to grow, we’re excited to continue our efforts across the Northwest Indiana community and inspire us all to be a little more neighborly in good times and bad.
+As we navigate another year and Crown Point Neighbors Helping Neighbors continues to grow, we’re excited to continue our efforts across the Northwest Indiana community and inspire us all to be a little more neighborly in good times and bad.

 The month of October we’re excited to support a local organization that’s dear to our hearts.
 Community Help Network’s Buddy Bag Program works to feed children outside the school hours.
 We’re accepting donations to stock the shelves of their new warehouse space and to help them feed the over 600 children that rely on the Buddy Bag Program.
 Thank you to everyone who has dropped off so far, we are honored to be a part of such an amazing cause!

 Catch us at Cross of Christ Lutheran Church in Crown Point from 4-6PM today to take advantage of this mobile food pantry.
 If you or someone you know is in need of nutritious food items, you just need one Indiana ID per household.
 Pick-up for a friend, family member or neighbor safely and socially distanced while you stay in your vehicle.
 We do the hard part.

 This fun event was organized to help support Angie Alaniz, a single mother struggling with the emotional and economic impacts of fighting breast cancer.
 Funds raised helped Angie keep her home and provide for her daughters while battling a terrible disease.
 Click on the flyer to learn more about Angie and her brave fight.